mengo00o/pushback-nb/notebook/6_matchloader.md

 # Description

 Our match loader has one pneumatic and is made up of stand-offs as well as L channels.
 There are 4 stand-offs at the front to help load the balls.
 Two of them are short and go inside the dispenser.
-The other two of them are long and extend into the robot to guid them in.
+The other two of them are long and extend into the robot to guide them in.

 **Cons**
 - Stand-offs were hard to line up and constantly twisted the wrong way